×

 Causes of Hip Impingement

 Hip impingement may be affected by an abnormally shaped femoral head, a malformed femoral neck, or a hip joint that occupies an abnormally large portion of the femoral head.
-Over time, repeated “bumping” or impingement of the femur against the acetabulum’s rim results in cartilage and labral harm.
+Over time, repeated “bumping” or impingement of the femur against the acetabulum’s rim results in cartilage damage and labral harm.

-Individuals with the condition may have been born with an irregular ball-and-socket joint structure.
+Individuals with the impingement test for the condition may have been born with an irregular ball-and-socket joint structure.
 In such cases, the hip joint’s structure may have developed abnormally during development.
 Repeated movement of the legs outside their normal range of motion can result in hip impingement, as has been seen in some athletes (football, soccer, baseball, tennis, lacrosse players, hockey, dancers, and golfers).
 Accidents can also cause hip impingement signs.

 Types of Hip Impingement